 The core aspect of SpaceX’s moat is that it does things that are really hard to do.

-SpaceX Stock Analysis
+SpaceX Stock Valuation

 In February 2021, SpaceX completed an equity funding round of $850 million, increasing the company’s valuation to approximately $74 billion.